Skip to main content Skip to main navigation Skip to footer content

 ART 399 - Art Seminar

-A seminar on a theme in art and visual culture, open to all upper-level undergraduates and required of seniors in the School of Art.
+A seminar on a theme in art and visual culture, required of seniors in the School of Art & Design.
 Topics will vary, and the course may be repeated for credit.
 The seminar is research-focused and fulfills the General Education requirements for a Writing Intensive course (W).
 Offered each fall.

 ART 415 - Advanced Drawing